MoleskiCoder/invaders/README.md

 Space Invaders Emulator written in C++

-Uses SDL2 to provide graphics and audio processing.
+Uses SDL2 to provide graphics and SDL_mixer for sound effects.

 ## Compiling